HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_artifacts/elements/howto_work_with_elements/navigator_element/wcm_dev_elements_navigator_using.md

-# Defining Navigator Element Design Options
+# Defining navigator element design options

 You use the element design options of a navigator element to determine how to display the results a navigator.